dagadd0/ALBAcourse-beamdiagnostics/README.md

 ## Experimental Setup

 The measurements were performed at the ALBA Linac transfer line.
-The beam is transported through a quadrupole section and observed on the FSOTR screen, where the transverse beam size is measured for different quadrupole settings.
+The beam is transported through a quadrupole section and observed on the FSOTR screen.

 ### Beamline Layout